 - Place each cheese on the baking sheet.

 - Cover the cheeses with a large plastic box to keep some humidity.
 Let sit in a room at a temperature of about 52-56 degrees Fahrenheit (11-13°C).
-You can also age them in a refrigerator, it might justt take a little longer to age.
+You can also age them in a refrigerator, it might just take a little longer for the mold to grow.
 You will age the cheeses at this temperature for the next two weeks.
+Do not store them at a temperature higher than 56°F (13°C).

 - Every day for the next 3 days, carefully flip the cheeses using a small plate.
 The cheeses will still be very soft, like cream cheese.
 Don’t worry they will be easier to work with after four days.